artomweb/typewriterCentre/README.md

 - To adjust the title width you can enter it at the top or drag the margin line
 - The page details are saved to local storage so you don't have to input the page width each time

+## Thinking

+If the page width is odd then you need an odd number of characters in each line to have a whole number of leading spaces.

+Is it possible to centre every given title?
+Can you keep re-shuffling the lines until it has a whole number of leading spaces on every line?

 ## TODO

 - Make the interface look like a type writer?
 At minimum a better form